John Overton (judge): Personal life

-Later life and death

 He died April 12, 1833, at Travellers Rest, his Nashville home.

 Legacy

 The nearby John Overton Comprehensive High School, located just across the railroad tracks that abut the property, is named in his honor.

 Overton Park in midtown of Memphis was named after John Overton.

 The Overton Lodge of Free and Accepted Masons on the historic courthouse square in Rogersville, Tennessee was named after John Overton and is the oldest continuously operating Masonic lodge in the state of Tennessee, and has been operating from the same building since circa 1840, and is a contributing property to the Rogersville Historic District.

 Living direct descendants include the Overton family in Nashville, who live very close to Travelers Rest.
 Perkins Baxter Overton grew up playing on the Travelers Rest grounds and is the great-great-great-grandson of Judge John.
 His son Thomas Perkins Overton also has a son named John Overton.

-Overton descendant as well, was American geologist William R. Dickinson.
+Another Overton descendent is geologist William R. Dickinson.